Scientific Name

 Description

-Crassula exilis subsp. cooperi is a branched succulent that forms dense cushions, often covering large areas of soil under rocks.
-Stems are covered with fine-spreading hairs.
-Leaves are grey-green with dark dimpled spots on the upper surface, flattened, up to 1.8 inches (4.5 cm) long, and up to 0.4 inches (1 cm) wide.
+Crassula exilis subsp. cooperi is a branched succulent that forms dense cushions, often covering large soil areas under rocks.
+The stems are covered with fine-spreading hairs.
+The leaves are grey-green with dark, dimpled spots on the upper surface.
+They are flattened, measuring up to 1.8 inches (4.5 cm) long and 4 inches (1 cm) wide.

-The flowers are small, cup-shaped, and white to more or less pink in color.
+The flowers are small, cup-shaped, white to more or less pink, and appear in fall through to mid-winter.

 Hardiness